tlancon/pypiepi/README.md

 Actual pies are rarely perfect circles since the dough is pinched, typically in a pattern, all around the circumference.
 This pinching is also sometimes exaggerated when the pie is baked and those edges get all delicious and crispy.

-Let's use pypiepi to test how curcular and pie-like and an actual pie is!
+Let's use pypiepi to test how circular and pie-like and an actual pie is!
 Consider the example using `data/pi-pie.jpg`:

 ![A pi pie.](data/pi-pie.jpg)